freddiehaddad/fast-track-to-rust/src/enum.md

     };
 ```

-# Updating Grep
+# Updating Rustle

 With our changes in place, our Interval now supports error handling via `Result`
-and our grep program properly handles any errors.
+and our rustle program properly handles any errors.

 ```rust
 # #![allow(unused_imports)]